Educational Psychology Services for Schools

 Mid year requests for individual pieces of work with an educational psychologist.

-Schools are welcome to contact Psychology4Learning to request individual pieces of work / ad hoc days of work throughout the academic year.
+Schools are welcome to contact Psychology4Learning to request individual pieces of work throughout the academic year.
 However, we will need to check educational psychologist availability before accepting the order as work on annual contracts takes priority.

 Ad hoc requests may include working with a particular child/young person, delivering a training session, providing staff consultation etc.

-• Unexpected events – it’s not always possible to forsee when your school will need to see a psychologist, hence the need to be able to order individual days mid year.
+• Unexpected events – it’s not always possible to forsee when your school will need to see a psychologist, hence the need to be able to order individual assessments mid year.

 • Flexibility – book time with the psychologist as needed